 Why are Rituals Important to Consumers and Marketers?

 The short answer is that it creates value for both parties.
 The ritual itself creates value by giving the behaviour, objects used and outcome meaning and can also give consumers permission to consume.
-For marketers, consumer rituals can provide marketers an efficient mechanism for linking their brand to product use, media planning and further product design.
+For marketers, consumer rituals can provide marketers with an efficient mechanism for linking their brand to product use, media planning and further product design.
 In advertising, using ritual consumer behaviour is ideal for brand building communication and increasing product adoption by showing consumers when, how, where or with whom to consumer your product.

-In a recent study by a group of researchers at Harvard University (see link at bottom of article) the value of a ritual behaviour value was tested by creating a simple ritual for unwrapping a chocolate compared to just allowing people to eat the chocolate.
+In a recent study by a group of researchers at Harvard University (see link at bottom of the article) the value of a ritual behaviour value was tested by creating a simple ritual for unwrapping chocolate compared to just allowing people to eat the chocolate.
 The experiment showed that not only did the person eating the chocolate think it tasted better after performing the ritual, they were also willing to pay more.
 The authors also showed the same was true for carrots, yes, carrots!
 With the many rituals around eating Tim Tams, ritual behaviour may help explain their premium price in the Australian market.
 Early Tim Tam advertising exploited the use of biscuit rituals.

 Part of controlling for uncertainty and ensuring the right outcome is using the ritual acting like a mental check-list of what needs to be done, in what order and by who.
 They also help put us into the right frame of mind to tackling a job.
 Performing the ritual helps us to feel like we are ready to start.
-For example, the getting ready to bake ritual ensures we have all the right things and we feel ready to start.
+For example, getting ready to bake ritual ensures we have all the right things and we feel ready to start.

 For service products rituals can also form part of the customer journey, describing the overall journey or be specific to particular staged.
-For example, graduation ceremonies when completing a course or the rituals associated with final payment of mortgage.
+For example, graduation ceremonies when completing a course or the rituals associated with the final payment of their mortgage.
 Apart from helping us to feel in control of uncertainty rituals also help us give closure and then permission to move to the next stage.

 Objects used in a ritual can be viewed as worth paying more for or have consumers place a premium on their quality and price.